 You may have written an outstanding song with a fabulous melody, great lyrics, and memorable hooks.
-Yet your work doesn't stop there.
-Songwriting raises many legal issues: Who gets the credit for a song?
+Yet your work cannot end there.
+Songwriting raises many business and legal issues: Who gets the credit for a song?
 How are royalties split?
-Can you claim tax deductions for home studios?
+Can you claim tax deductions for home studios or instrument purchases?
 Should you register a copyright?
 Here are ten tips to help manage the legal and business side of your songwriting.